jdi-templates/jdi-light-testng-template/README.md

 4. Logs: Observe test run results in Console log http://pix.my/o/CEtiOQ?1547398216

-5. Reporting: Afterrunning tests copy paste "allure-results" folder in to target folder.
-Run allure:serve in maven plugins http://pix.my/o/5KPsyr?1547398089
+5. Reporting: Afterrunning tests copy paste **allure-results** folder in to target folder.
+Run **allure:serve** in maven plugins http://pix.my/o/5KPsyr?1547398089

 6. Use as template for your project:
-* just remove all content from src/main/.../example folder, add your package you Page Objects
+* just remove all content from **src/main/.../example** folder, add your package you Page Objects
-* replace tests in src/test/.../example folder with your tests
+* replace tests in **src/test/.../example** folder with your tests

+7. TestNg Retry and before after listners: You can also modify rules of retry tests (now it is 1 retry for each test) and actions before/after all tests (now it prints test name and result) in **org.mytests.tests.testng** folder